dancer1325/spring-retry/src/main/java/org/springframework/retry/support/RetryTemplate.md

       * ways
         * `setRetryPolicy(RetryPolicy)`
         * `setBackOffPolicy(BackOffPolicy)`
-      * & done on the fly -> in progress retryable operations will be affected
+      * 👀& done on the fly -> in progress retryable operations will NOT be affected 👀

 * create a NEW instance
   ```